 “So many people take life for granted until they get sick.”

-In his spare time Robert likes to help others.
-He volunteers at a salvation army, enjoys gardening, going to the gym and traveling.
+In his spare time, Robert likes to help others.
+He volunteers at a Salvation army, enjoys gardening, going to the gym and travelling.

 Robert’s story was also published in Edition 1 of Hepatitis Matters.